How A Personal Loan Can Help You Say Goodbye To Credit Card Debt

 Some of the links on this page are from affiliate partners which earn us a commission.
 We only bring you things we think you’ll like.

 The average American household owes a staggering $15,654 in credit card debt, according to a recent study.
 Digging yourself out of a hole of debt isn’t easy, but a personal loan can be a smart way to consolidate your payments at one fixed rate.

-If you’re interested in applying for a personal loan with any of the companies below, log onto their website, fill out a simple questionnaire, and be told your rate in minutes.
+Visit any of the companies below, and be told your rate in minutes.
 If you’re happy with the terms of the loan, press “accept,” receive your money in days, and be on your way to paying off those credit card bills for good.